XHBLX/THQBY/README.md

 IGameController manages the players.

 IPlayer is a interface for each player.
 Players can view their own information here, such as their address and ID and whether is alive.
+This is a great advantage of blockchain, each player is represented by an random string of address in a huge address space that's nearly impossible to collide, which made the real identity of the player nearly untracable.
+So if a lucky player always wins, a jealous player couldn't track the playr down to his house to kill him.

 IPlayerFactory creates players with various rols: police, killer, citizen, and more in the future improved THQBY versions.